 July of 1990.
 Everything happens for me in July.
 It was July when we first came to Ft.
 Lauderdale, when I had the first service for Calvary Chapel Sunrise, and when I came back to serve at Ft.
 Lauderdale again.
 Every July Theresa gets a little nervous about what’s going to happen next.

 Was it hard to leave Calvary Chapel Fort Lauderdale?

 It was joyous and painful at the same time.
-Joyous because I was venturing out in faith believing that the Lord had called me to do what I had seen Pastor Bob do—start a church.
+Joyous because I was venturing out in faith believing that the Lord had called me to do what I had seen so many pastors do—start a church.
 It was painful because I was leaving my church home, although I was only going to the city of Sunrise.
-Pastor Bob had been very good to me, and he had taught me so much.
 And on top of that, the Lord was blessing CCFL tremendously.